 But she quickly learned she didn’t love most of the backend work that came with being a virtual assistant.
 So she shifted to a creative virtual assistant/social media role.

-So far, she loves doing social media management!
+So far, she loves her life as a freelancer doing social media management!

 Freelance Social Media Tasks

 - Working in Canva making graphics for Instagram and Facebook